vi945786/mixins/README.md

 Many common helper functions related to ASM bytecode manipulation can be found in the `TransformerHelper` class.\
 For more advanced bytecode analysis, there is a type-aware version of the ASM `BasicInterpreter` called `TypeAwareBasicInterpreter`, useful when you need more type information during analysis.

+Check out the classes in `vi/mixin/bytecode/transformers` for examples.

 ---

-## Custom Mixin Class Types
+# Custom Mixin Class Types
 Create a new `MixinClassType` when none of the existing ones do what you need (which realistically will never happen).
-Extender, Accessor, Mixin are all a built-in `MixinClassType`.

 A `MixinClassType` define what a mixin class can do.\
 MixinClassTypes are "Assigned" to the mixin classes via an annotation.\